Towards Inclusive Toxic Content Moderation: Addressing Vulnerabilities to Adversarial Attacks in Toxicity Classifiers Tackling LLM-generated Content: Related Work

-\subsection{LLM-Generated Content and Adversarial Attacks}
+\subsection{\textbf{LLM-Generated Content and Adversarial Attacks}}

-With the advent of LLMs and the associated ease to produce LLM-generated content at scale, a new need has emerged for building classification models that identify if a text is human- or LLM-generated \cite{wu2025survey}.
+With the advent of LLMs and the associated ease to produce LLM-generated content at scale, a new need has emerged for building classification models that identify if a text is human- or LLM-generated \cite{wu-etal-2025-survey}.
 Research in LLM-generated text detection has evolved from development of classifiers that rely on linguistic features \cite{frohling2021feature}, to developing watermarking techniques to facilitate detection \cite{pan2024markllm}, statistics-based detectors \cite{vasilatos2023howkgpt}, and neural-based detectors \cite{mitchell2023detectgpt}.
 Despite increasing interest in detecting LLM-generated text and identifying what distinguishes it from human text, the use of LLMs for generation of toxic content has been comparatively understudied.

-Indeed, the rapid adoption of LLMs has led to large volumes of synthetic toxic text, raising new challenges for moderation systems \cite{wu-etal-2025-survey, brooks-etal-2024-rise}.
-Because toxicity classifiers are typically trained on human-written data, LLM outputs often fall outside their distribution, resulting in frequent misclassifications \cite{BARMAN2024100545, Warner_2025}.
-Adversarial prompting further exacerbates this vulnerability, enabling attackers to generate toxic content that is semantically preserved but that circumvents detection \cite{gdba, tokenmodification, Sadrizadeh2023ACA, Li_2019}.
-Prior defenses focus largely on adversarial training \cite{bespalov2024buildingrobusttoxicitypredictor, samory_sexism} or detection models that filter manipulated text \cite{chen2022should, yoo-etal-2022-detection}.
-While it is effective against known perturbations, these approaches are reactive and struggle to anticipate new attack methods, therefore hindering future generalizability as attacking methods evolve.
+The rapid adoption of LLMs has led to large volumes of synthetic toxic text; because classifiers are trained on human-written data, LLM outputs often fall outside their distribution \cite{BARMAN2024100545, Warner_2025}.
+Adversarial prompting further enables semantically-preserved toxic content that circumvents detection \cite{guo2021gradientbasedadversarialattackstext, tokenmodification, Sadrizadeh2023ACA, Li_2019}.
+Prior defenses -- adversarial training \cite{bespalov2024buildingrobusttoxicitypredictor, samory_sexism} or detection filters \cite{chen2022should, yoo-etal-2022-detection} -- remain reactive, requiring continuous retraining as attacks evolve.

-\subsection{Mechanistic Interpretability for Robustness}
+\subsection{\textbf{Mechanistic Interpretability for Robustness}}